The Backbone of the Roman War Machine

 Building and Engineering Skills

-Roman soldiers were also construction workers.
+Roman soldiers were also skilled construction workers.
 Centurions trained their men in building fortifications, roads, bridges, and siege equipment.
 Every legionary learned to dig defensive ditches, erect palisades, and construct marching camps that followed standardized layouts.
-This engineering capability allowed Roman armies to fortify their position every single night while on campaign, a practice that made them extremely difficult to surprise or overrun.
+This engineering capability allowed Roman armies to fortify their position every single night while on campaign, making them extremely difficult to surprise or overrun.
 The centurion ensured that every soldier could perform these tasks efficiently and to specification.
+Detailed instructions on camp construction were passed down through centuries of practice, and centurions were responsible for maintaining those standards.

 Tactical Leadership on the Battlefield